Danix421/Pyncake-Editor/README.md

 # Pyncake Editor [![Made with love by Danix](https://img.shields.io/badge/made%20with%20♡%20by-danix-4287f5?style=for-the-badge)](https://github.com/Danix421) [![Pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence) [![itch.io](https://img.shields.io/badge/itch.io-fa5c5c?style=for-the-badge&logo=itch.io&logoColor=white)](https://danix421.itch.io/pyncake-editor)
 Pyncake Editor is the new powerful and simplest code editor, made with Python, for Python.

-This editor don't have too much feactures, but haves the needed for simple developers.
-It is really fast; don't needs too much requirements, it can run in a PC with 2GB of RAM and no graphic card needed (tested)!
-You're a developer that like videogames?
-Don't worry, this is perfect for you: Pyncake Editor integrates with Discord Rich Presence thanks to Pypresence, an advanced Rich Presence system, made with Python.

-## Preview
+## Feactures
-This editor is currently in development.
-You can got a preview version of it, but it only have the basics things like code editing, rich presence, etc. NOTE 1: You can program in the preview version without lost the code.
-When you close the editor, your code is saved in a file named "code.txt".
-NOTE 2: To active the particles and rich presence, you will have to modify a file in the "Data" folder named "config.pyncake", that is written in JSON.
-By default, the rich presence is active and the particles aren't active.
+- Don't need too much requirements, thanks to Python
+- It size is 10mb
+- Portable, you can use it where you wan't (and can)
+- Code without a potent PC, but with style
+- Integrated rich presence for Discord

 ## System Requirements
-Operative System: Windows Vista, 32 or 64 bits, or above (tested in Windows 7).
+Operative System: Windows 7, 32 bits.

-RAM: 2GB (the editor don't use more of 1GB).

-Graphic Card: None, it don't need it (tested).
+RAM: 2GB.

 For use the source code, you need Python 3.8.7 or above.
 Extra requirements for use the source code available [here](https://github.com/Danix421/Pyncake-Editor/blob/main/requirements.txt).

+## Development
+This editor is currently in development.
+You can got a preview version of it, but it only have the basics things like code editing, rich presence, etc.

 ## Contributing
 You can contribute to this editor by helping to develop it, and for that, you will have to view the contribution instructions and rules.
-There are available [here](https://github.con/Danix421/Pyncake-Editor/blob/main/CONTRIBUTING.md)
+There are available here.
+All the contributions has to be made in the [Pyncake Editor's GitHub repo](https://github.com/Danix421/Pyncake-Editor).

 ## Credits
 Pyncake Editor created and coded by Danix (me).